testcontainers/java-module-workshop/module-1/README.md

 docker run -e POSTGRES_PASSWORD=p@$$w0rd supabase/postgres::15.1.1.55
 ```

-2. Let's looks at the container logs and see a pattern to define the ready state.
+2. Let's look at the container logs and see a pattern to define the ready state.
 Log `database system is ready to accept connections`.

 > [!NOTE]
 > Supabase is a PostgreSQL based-image.